keonik/AWS-cloud-practitioner-notes/README.md

 ## Knowledge check

-Your web app requires temp auth to use AEWS services.
+Your web app requires temp auth to use AWS services.
 Which IAM entity should be used?

 User
 Role